Mateus-M-Reis/Flask-Material-E-commerce/README.md

 ## Quick start

 > UNZIP the sources or clone the private repository.
-After getting the code, open a terminal and navigate to the working directory, with product source code.
+After getting the code, open a terminal and navigate to the working directory.

 ```bash
 $ # Get the code